pluveto/light-pbft/README.md

 **WARNING**:

 - This is not for production use, because the OSDI99 PBFT protocol doesn't support lagged node recovery.
-- Signature verification is implemented and it works, but it's expensive and not optimized, so it's disabled by during tests.
+- Signature verification is implemented and it works, but it's expensive and not optimized, so it's disabled during tests.

 ## Usage